1999AZZAR/live-chat-widget/API.md

 ---

 *This API documentation is subject to change.
 Please refer to the source code for the most up-to-date details.*

+---

+## Rate Limiting

+To ensure fair usage and prevent abuse, the `/api/chat` endpoint is subject to rate limiting.

+- **Mechanism:** Rate limiting is applied based on the client's IP address (extracted from `CF-Connecting-IP` header).
+- **Limit:** Each unique IP address is allowed a maximum of **100 requests per minute**.
+- **Response on Exceeding Limit:** If the rate limit is exceeded, the API will return a `429 Too Many Requests` HTTP status code with a `Content-Type: application/json` body containing an error message, and a `Retry-After` header indicating the number of seconds to wait before making another request.
+- **Implementation:** The rate limiting counter is stored in a Cloudflare KV namespace (`RATE_LIMITER_KV`) for persistence across Worker instances.